AWSComprehendCreateDocumentClassifierRequest

 var outputDataConfig: AWSComprehendDocumentClassifierOutputDataConfig? { get set }

-Tags to be associated with the document classifier being created.
+• Tags to associate with the document classifier.
 A tag is a key-value pair that adds as a metadata to a resource used by Amazon Comprehend.
 For example, a tag with “Sales” as the key might be added to a resource to indicate its use by the sales department.

 Declaration